mahatoankit/halo-AI/README.md

 - **⚙️ Automated Setup**: One-command environment setup and Django server deployment
 - **🔥 Firebase Integration**: NoSQL database with real-time capabilities
 - **👥 Multi-User System**: Farmers, Technicians, and Admin roles with community features
+- **✅ Fixed Prediction History**: Farmers can now view their complete prediction history

+### 🔧 Recent Critical Fixes

+- **Farmer Prediction History**: Fixed the issue where farmers couldn't see their prediction history after making crop recommendations.
+The system now properly creates and displays prediction records for manual farmer inputs.
+- **Consolidated Prediction System**: Removed redundant manual input forms and consolidated all crop predictions to use the main prediction page at `/crop-prediction/prediction/`.
+This ensures a single, consistent prediction interface.

 ## 🏗️ Project Structure